Tab-e-n/raymania/README.md

-# raymania
+# Raymania
+Raymania is a 2D top down racing game inspired by Trackmania. and is also a spiritual successor to Web Racer.

+The game is made using:
+ - c++
-A topdown racing game made with Raylib 5.0
+ - Raylib 5.0